devoft/MeassureSystem/README.md

   **Solution** We recomend to define property of entities of the following types:
   - `TimeSpan` where you would want `Time`.
-  - `Decimal` where you would want `Length`, assuming that values are in metters.
+  - `Decimal` where you would want `Length`, assuming that values are in meters.
-  - `Decimal` where you would want `Area`, assuming that values are in squared metters.
+  - `Decimal` where you would want `Area`, assuming that values are in squared meters.
-  - `Decimal` where you would want `Volume`, assuming that values are in cubic metters.
+  - `Decimal` where you would want `Volume`, assuming that values are in cubic meters.
   - `Decimal` where you would want `Weight`, assuming that values are in grams.
   - `Int32` where you would want `Pixel`.
 - Clausured variables and unit types may not appear in the same expression.
 However, convertions to non-unit types can solve the issue in many cases: